-The 10-month program is delivered over 5 modules, expanding out from an understanding of yourself through skills to lead public agencies in a political and societal system:
+The 10- to 11-month program is delivered over 5 modules, expanding out from an understanding of yourself through skills to lead public agencies in a political and societal system:

-Leadership of any kind starts with a strong understanding of yourself and how you move through the world, so that is where the UWT PDC’s Certified Public Manager program beings.
-In this course, students will begin learning how their MBTI type, levels of emotional intelligence, and unique combination of identities impacts how they see the world and interact with others.
+Leadership of any kind starts with a strong understanding of yourself and how you move through the world, so that is where the UWT PDC’s Certified Public Manager program begins.
+In this course, students will begin learning how their work and personality type, levels of emotional intelligence, and unique combination of identities impacts how they see the world and interact with others.
 They will explore some foundational theories in and approaches to leadership and management, identifying those they’d like to align with.

 How personality, values, and identity can guide a leadership journey

 The role of the leader as it relates to motivation, group behavior, culture, decision-making, accountablity, change, and organization development

 Leadership theories, models, and their applications in different situations

 Developing emotional and cultural self-awareness through assessment and on-going feedback

 In this module, we expand the circle out from leading the self to leading others in a thoughtful way that is conscious of diversity, communication styles, team development best practices, and more.
 Students will continue developing their process improvement skills and choose a project for their Capstone.

 In this course, students choose and build the skills needed to complete their Process Improvement Capstone Project.
 This intensive course features a mix of live, online instruction, interactive online learning modules, and project work.
 Students will come out of the course with a foundational understanding of the DMAIC methodology, particular concerns or considerations within governmental settings, and a strong start on a well-scoped Lean Six Sigma Green Belt-level project (to be completed by the end of Module 5).